SaintRepublic/FrameController/README.md

 Animus is an another library developed by SaintRepublic.

-If you use both of them you should remove Animus library and use Animus that packed into FrameController.
+If you implenets both of them you should remove Animus library and use Animus that packed into FrameController.